 #9 Recycled goods shops

-If your items are still functional and you want to give them a second chance, you can choose to bring them to a recycled goods shop or "kringloopwinkel" in Dutch.
-Clothing, furniture, functioning televisions, can all be brought to these shops, sometimes even in exchange for a small pay!
+If your items are still functional and you want to give them a second chance, you can choose to bring them to a recycled goods shop or 'kringloopwinkel' in Dutch.
+Clothing, furniture, and functioning televisions can all be brought to these shops, sometimes even in exchange for money.
 Make sure to discuss first with the shop owners what are the possibilities for your items.